US, UN Condemn Myanmar Junta Over Reported Killing Of 11 Villagers - UrduPoint

 US, UN Condemn Myanmar Junta Over Reported Killing Of 11 Villagers

-The United States and United Nations condemned the Myanmar junta over what Washington described as "credible and sickening" reports of the killing of 11 villagers, including children, in a restive central region
+The United States and United Nations have condemned Myanmar's junta over reports of the killing of 11 villagers, including children, warning of an "alarming escalation" of grave human rights abuses as the military tries to crush dissent

-Bangkok, (APP - UrduPoint / Pakistan Point News - 10th Dec, 2021 ) :The United States and United Nations condemned the Myanmar junta over what Washington described as "credible and sickening" reports of the killing of 11 villagers, including children, in a restive central region.
+Bangkok, (APP - UrduPoint / Pakistan Point News - 10th Dec, 2021 ) :The United States and United Nations have condemned Myanmar's junta over reports of the killing of 11 villagers, including children, warning of an "alarming escalation" of grave human rights abuses as the military tries to crush dissent.

-The State Department and the UN secretary general's statements came as local media and residents said that soldiers seized 11 people from Dontaw village in Sagaing region following mine and bomb attacks on a military convoy a day earlier.
+The statements came after local media and residents said that soldiers seized 11 people from Dontaw village in Sagaing region following mine and bomb attacks on a military convoy on Tuesday.

-"We are outraged by credible and sickening reports that the Burmese military bound 11 villagers -- including children -- in northwest Burma and burned them alive," US State Department spokesman Ned price said on Thursday, using the country's former name.
+Washington said it had received "credible and sickening reports that the Burmese military bound 11 villagers -- including children -- in northwest Burma and burned them alive," State Department spokesman Ned price said on Thursday, using the country's former name.

-The junta has been locked in a bloody stalemate with militias dotted around the country, fighting to overturn the coup.
+It has been locked in a bloody stalemate with militias dotted around the country fighting to overturn the coup.

 The state-backed Global New Light of Myanmar newspaper said Friday the reports were "fake news" and evidence of a "conspiracy by local and international connections".

+A UN official told reporters in Geneva they were "appalled by the alarming escalation of grave human rights abuses in Myanmar."
+"The country's human rights situation is deepening on an unprecedented scale, with serious violations reported daily," the spokesman for the Office of the High Commissioner for Human Rights (OHCHR) said.

-Speaking to AFP on condition of anonymity, a resident told AFP they saw "dead bodies lying with their hands tied, still smoking" after troops left the village.
+- 'Completely unacceptable' - Speaking to AFP on condition of anonymity, a resident said they saw "dead bodies lying with their hands tied, still smoking" after troops left Dontaw village.

 A video posted on social media purported to show several badly charred bodies lying on the ground.